Statement on Student Rights and Responsibilities

 - Any other factor or circumstance bearing reasonably upon mitigation or aggravation or the seriousness of the alleged offenses should it be established as a violation.

 Cases will be heard through informal discussion, conferences, and meetings with the accused student.
 Any such decision is subject to final review by the Office of Student Conduct or The Vice President for Student Affairs.
-A request for final review by the Vice President for Student Affairs or his/her designee must be made within three business days after initial sanctioning.
+A request for final review by the Vice President for Student Affairs or his/her designee must be made within three business days after the initial outcome.

 Process for Academic Offenses